Are you an adviser? Go to Unbiased Pro

 Property is one of the least ‘liquid’ of all assets, which means it’s not always easy to turn it into spendable cash, especially if you’re living in it at the time.
 The money in your property is locked away in bricks and mortar.

-However, a house does give you the option of equity release to fund your retirement.
+Alternatively, you have the option of equity release to fund your retirement.

 Equity release is the process of turning some of the value of your home into spendable cash, while continuing to live there.